YukinoriSato/Exana/README.md

 The canonical publication to cite Exana and ExanaPkg is:

 * Yukinori Sato and Toshio Endo.
 “An Accurate Simulator of Cache-line Conflicts to Exploit the Underlying Cache Performance” 23rd International Europian Conference on Parallel and Distributed Computing (Euro-Par 2017), August 2017.
-(DOI: 10.1007/978-3-319-64203-1_9)
+(DOI: 10.1007/978-3-319-64203-1_9) [PDF (Author created version)](https://www.perf.cs.tut.ac.jp/~yukinori/EuroPar2017-sato-author-created-version.pdf)

 * Yukinori Sato, Shimpei Sato, and Toshio Endo.
 Exana: An Execution-driven Application Analysis Tool for Assisting Productive Performance Tuning.
 Proceedings of the 2nd Workshop on Software Engineering for Parallel Systems (SEPS 2015), held in conjunction with SPLASH2015, Pages 1-10, October 2015.
 (DOI: 10.1145/2837476.2837477)